 - Keep your immune system strong.

 - Get a good night’s sleep.
-Being tired will only help to run down your immune system.
+Lack of sleep will only help to run down your immune system.

-Have you treated a bladder infection naturally?
+Have you used home remedies for UTI or bladder infection?
 What has worked for you?